phalpern/WG21-halpern/task_region_proposal.md

 Every `task_region` has an associated exception list.
 When the `task_region` starts, its associated exception list is empty.

 When an exception is thrown from the user-provided function object passed to `task_region`, it is added to the exception list for that `task_region`.
 Similarly, when an exception is thrown from the user-provided function object passed into `task_run`, the exception object is added to the exception list associated with the nearest enclosing `task_region`.
-In neither case are other spawned tasks aborted.
+In both cases, an implementation may discard any pending tasks that have not yet been invoked.
+Tasks that are already in progress are not interrupted except at a call to task_run or task_wait, as described above.

+If the implementation is able to detect that an exception has been thrown by another task within the same nearest enclosing `task_region`, then `task_run` or `task_wait` may throw `task_cancelled_exception`.

+The class `task_cancelled_exception` is defined as follows:

+    class task_cancelled_exception : public exception {
+    public:
+        task_cancelled_exception() noexcept;
+        task_cancelled_exception(const task_cancelled_exception&) noexcept;
+        task_cancelled_exception& operator=(const task_cancelled_exception&) noexcept;
+        virtual const char* what() const noexcept;
+    };

 When `task_region` finishes with a non-empty exception list, the exceptions are aggregated into an `exception_list` object (defined below), which is then thrown from the `task_region`.

+Instances of the `task_cancelled_exception` exception thrown from `task_run` or `task_wait` are not added to the exception list of the corresponding `task_group`.

 The order of the exceptions in the `exception_list` object is unspecified.